XuchenSun/PaymentPro/README.md

 # PaymentPro
-A template for payment project
+A template for a payment project